aribi-ahmed/competitive-programming/README.md

 # Competitive Programming

-Personal repository for my competitive programming training in C++.
+📝 Personal repository for my competitive programming training in C++.
-Contains my template, tested algorithm/data structure snippets, and solutions from online judges like Codeforces, AtCoder, CSES, and more.
+Contains my template, tested algorithm/data structure snippets, and solutions from online judges like Codeforces, Hackerrank, CSES, and more.

 This repo documents my journey preparing for ICPC/IOI-level contests and the **JetBrains Fully-Funded Scholarship** competition at Constructor University.
-I’m currently a student at INSAT and an active member of the ACM club.
+I’m currently a student at **INSAT**.
+It is my first year, Integrated Preparatory Cycle (Math, Physics and Computer Science), I will try my best to advance academically, as well as competitively.
+The good thing is that there is ACM Club @ INSAT so I can also find people to guide me and support me.

 ---